Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Panthers stats and trends

-- Carolina's games this year have yet to go over the total in three opportunities.
+- Carolina's games this year have not hit the over on any of three set point totals.

-- Carolina is 2-0 against the spread and 2-0 overall in games when it records more than 23 points.
+- Carolina is 2-0 against the spread and 2-0 overall when the team notches more than 23 points.

-- The Panthers have turned the ball over two times, six fewer times than the Cowboys have forced turnovers (8).
+- This year the Panthers have two turnovers, six fewer than the Cowboys have takeaways (8).

 Home and road insights

-- The average point total in Cowboys home games this season is 51.5 points, 1.0 more than this outing's over/under (50.5).
+- The average total in Cowboys home games this season is 51.5 points, 0.5 fewer than this matchup's over/under (52).

 - The Panthers are unbeaten ATS (1-0) as 4.5-point underdogs or more away from home.